ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 ###### How Does the OpenID Connect Work

-he application starts with an OAuth flow that asks the user to authorize a request.
+The application starts with an OAuth flow that asks the user to authorize a request.
 As part of that flow, the client will include the OpenID Connect scope along with scopes for any additional information it wants about the user.

 After the request is processed, the client will receive an access token as well as an ID token issued by the authorization server that contains claims that carry information about the user.
 The user’s SSO experience is made possible by the delivery of the ID token from the authorization server to the client.
 The client can then contact a special endpoint on the authorization server known as the UserInfo endpoint to receive the remaining claims about the user.